NAAMAN ○

 -

-Joseph interpreted the dream of and later served in the royal court as second in command of Pharaoh (Gen. 39–50)
+Joseph interpreted the dream of and later served in the royal court as second in command of a Pharaoh (Gen. 39–50)

 -

-Moses was raised in the royal court by the daughter of Pharaoh; warned Pharaoh to free the Israelites; Pharaoh only agreed after 10 plagues, including the last one which killed his first-born son; freed the Israelite slaves but soon chased the Israelites; lost his army in the Red Sea (Ex.)
+Moses was raised in the royal court by the daughter of Pharaoh; Moses later warned a Pharaoh to free the Israelites; Pharaoh only agreed after 10 plagues, including the last one which killed his first-born son; freed the Israelite slaves but soon chased the Israelites; lost his army in the Red Sea (Ex.)

 -